 Updated April 7, 2021

 Planning a trip to Orlando’s world-famous theme parks?
 Lucky you!
 A day at the parks is always amazing, but as seasoned visitors know, a little planning and knowledge can make it even more so.
 Whether it’s your first visit or you want to refine your approach, here are eight sure-fire tips for having the best theme park adventure ever.
-You can also test this advice with confidence thanks to enhanced health and safety measures at all of our theme parks.
 Prepare for the adventure of a lifetime in Orlando!

 1. Buy Tickets in Advance